sagemath/sagewiki_to_gh-2022-10-10/faq.md

 === How do I get help? ===

+There is a website for asking help: http://ask.sagemath.org.

 Sage has two very active email lists: http://groups.google.com/group/sage-devel and http://groups.google.com/group/sage-support.

 There are also two very active IRC channels: #sage-devel and #sage-support on freenode.

 Many developers also actively blog and also post other Sage-related tutorials and talks.
 See http://www.sagemath.org/help.html for a listing of these resources.

 == Other questions ==